Thayer Home

 What was really embarrassing to General Norton and his wife was when one of their unseen residents, sharing space in the home, would rummage through the personal property of guests, and distribute items, ranging from wallets to jewelry, to places all over the home.

-Guest’s clothes would be found to be torn from closet hangers and ripped from drawers.
+Guest’s clothes would be found torn from closet hangers and ripped from drawers.

 Personal Appearances